Last Updated: October 17, 2024

 Career

 Bingham released his third album with the Dead Horses, "Junky Star," in August 2010.
-The album debuted in the Top 20 of the "Billboard 200" chart and in the Top 10 of the "Billboard Rock Album" chart, making the album Bingham's highest-charting release to date.
+The album debuted in the Top 20 of the "Billboard" 200 chart and in the Top 10 of the "Billboard" Rock Album chart, making the album Bingham's highest-charting release to date.

 (Photo by Frazer Harrison/Getty Images)

 In 2014, Bingham starred opposite Imogen Poots in the independent film "A Country Called Home," which was co-written and directed by his then-wife, Anna Axster.
 He wrote the film's title track.
 In 2015, he released his fifth studio album, "Fear and Saturday Night."
-The following year, in 2016, he recorded his first live album, "Ryan Bingham Live," at Whitewater Amphitheater in New Braunfels, Texas.
+The following year, he recorded his first live album, "Ryan Bingham Live," at Whitewater Amphitheater in New Braunfels, Texas.
 The show was also filmed and streamed live by Amazon Music.

 In December 2018, Bingham announced he would be releasing a sixth studio album the following year.
 "American Love Song" was released in February 2019.
 The album reached the fourth spot on both the US Indie and US Folk charts.
 In March 2020, Bingham began posting various covers of songs during the beginning of the COVID-19 Pandemic on his YouTube channel.
 He also began releasing new songs on his channel and continued doing so until the end of 2020.